Carson City, Nevada: History

 The Washoe people have inhabited the valley and surrounding areas for about 6,000 years.

 The first European Americans to arrive in what is now known as Eagle Valley were John C. Frémont and his exploration party in January 1843.
-Fremont named the river flowing through the valley Carson River in honor of Kit Carson (1809-1868), the mountain man, explorer, and scout he had hired for his expedition.
+Fremont named the river flowing through the valley Carson River in honor of Kit Carson (1809–1868), the mountain man, explorer, and scout he had hired for his expedition.
 Later, settlers named the area Washoe in reference to the indigenous people.

 By 1851, the Eagle Station ranch along the Carson River was a trading post and stop-over for westbound travelers and wagons on the California Trail's Carson Branch, which ran through Eagle Valley.
 The valley and the trading post received their name from a bald eagle that was hunted and killed by one of the early settlers and was featured pinned on a wall inside the post.

-As the area was part of the larger Utah Territory (1850-1896), it was governed from the territorial (and later state) capital of Salt Lake City on the eastern shore of the Great Salt Lake, where the territorial government was headquartered there several hundred miles further east with Mormon (The Church of Jesus Christ of Latter-day Saints) patriarch of Brigham Young (1801-1877), as first Governor of Utah.
-Early settlers bristled at the control by Mormon-influenced officials and desired the creation of the provisional Nevada Territory with Isaac Roop (1822-1869, served 1859-1861), as provisional Governor.
-A vigilante group of influential settlers, headed by Abraham Curry (1815-1873), sought a site for a capital city for the envisioned future separate territory.
+As the area was part of the larger Utah Territory (1850–1896), it was governed from the territorial (and later state) capital of Salt Lake City on the eastern shore of the Great Salt Lake, where the territorial government was headquartered there several hundred miles further east with Mormon (The Church of Jesus Christ of Latter-day Saints) President Brigham Young (1801–1877), as first Governor of Utah.
+Early settlers bristled at the control by Mormon-influenced officials and desired the creation of the provisional Nevada Territory with Isaac Roop (1822–1869, served 1859–1861), as provisional Governor.
+A vigilante group of influential settlers, headed by Abraham Curry (1815–1873), sought a site for a capital city for the envisioned future separate territory.
 In 1858, Abraham Curry bought Eagle Station and the settlement was thereafter renamed Carson City.
 Curry and several other partners had Eagle Valley surveyed for development.
 Curry decided Carson City would someday serve as the capital city and left a 10 acre plot in the center of town for a capitol building.